 Proteins smaller than 50 amino acids are not predicted with the settings we used for protein prediction (but may be included in data sets for which we did not perform protein prediction).
 We used the default settings for protein prediction in TransDecoder (see Methods), in order to compromise between minimum protein length and total number of predicted proteins (as proteomes predicted with protein sizes smaller than 50 amino acids are generally much larger, which may significantly slow many downstream analyses).
 EukProt users interested in proteins shorter than 50 amino acids (for the species on which we performed protein predictions) would instead have to repeat protein predictions using their desired settings.

-Growing the EukProt Database with Community Involvement
+Growing the EukProt database with community involvement

 The core functionality of the database is the distribution of genome-scale protein sequences across the diversity of eukaryotic life and within the UniEuk framework.
 However, we anticipate that numerous other features might be useful to the community, and we hope to involve the community in suggesting and adding new features in successive versions.
 These may include information or analyses on full data sets, such as the sequencing technology that was used (e.g., Illumina, PacBio), or the estimation of potential contamination levels (e.g., from mixed cultures or prey species) with non-target species, as inferred using systematic sequence homology searches.
 Additionally, we propose to use our GitHub as a flexible repository to disseminate community-contributed annotations on the level of individual protein sequences, such as protein domains from Pfam (El-Gebali et al., 2019)/Interpro (Mitchell et al., 2019), gene ontology (The Gene Ontology Consortium, 2019)/eggNOG (Huerta-Cepas et al., 2019), which may be updated in between EukProt releases.